-28. When directors or the secretary express concerns about some proposal or, in the case of directors, about the company's performance, and such concerns are not resolved at the meeting, they should be recorded in the minute book if the person expressing them so requests.
+28. When directors or the secretary express concerns about a specific proposal or, in the case of directors, about the company's performance, and such concerns are not resolved at the board meeting, they should be recorded in the minute book if the person expressing them so requests.

-29. The company should provide suitable channels for directors to obtain the advice they need to carry out their duties, extending if necessary to external assistance at the company's expense.
+29. The company should provide suitable channels for directors to obtain the advice they need for the execution of their duties, including, if necessary, external consultancy at the company's expense.

-30. Regardless of the knowledge directors must possess to carry out their duties, they should also be offered refresher programmes when circumstances so advise.
+30. Regardless of the knowledge that directors must possess for the execution of their duties, they should also be offered refresher programmes when circumstances so advise.

-31. The agendas of board meetings should clearly indicate on which points directors must arrive at a decision, so they can study the matter beforehand or gather together the material they need.

-For reasons of urgency, the chairman may wish to present decisions or resolutions for board approval that were not on the meeting agenda.
-In such exceptional circumstances, their inclusion will require the express prior consent, duly minuted, of the majority of directors present.
+- 31. The agendas of board meetings should clearly indicate on which points directors must arrive at a decision, so they can study the matter beforehand or gather together the information they need for such decision. - If, for reasons of urgency, the chairman wishes to present decisions or resolutions to the board for approval, which are not included on the meeting agenda, such exceptional circumstances shall require the duly minuted prior and express consent of the majority of directors present.

-32. Directors should be regularly informed of movements in share ownership and of the views of major shareholders, investors and rating agencies on the company and its group.
+32. Directors should be regularly informed of movements in share ownership and of the views of significant shareholders, investors and rating agencies on the company and its group.